Pratham16112002/Markdown-notes/Personal Home/Vocab.md

 loquacious ( garrulous , voluble , prolix ) : some one who talks a lot.
 flexible : expedient or conceivable .
-tranquil : calm and peaceful without noise , worry , etc. zealous : eager or enthusia
+tranquil : calm and peaceful without noise , worry , etc. zealous : eager or enthusiastic .